-- all recent specialist reports, including a Statement of Significance and/or Conservation Management Plan if such exist. - all recent written test reports on asbestos and the heating, electrical, fire protection and lightning systems. - arboricultural and ecological reports (eg, bats or other protected or rare species). - The Church Log Book and Inventory.
+- all recent specialist reports, including a Statement of Significance and/or Conservation Management Plan if such exist. - all recent written test reports on asbestos and the heating, electrical, fire protection and lightning systems. - arboricultural and ecological reports (eg, bats or other protected or rare species). - the Church Log Book and Inventory. - Energy Audit, Eco Church Survey, or other environmental report, if applicable.